2023 SPIE Startup Challenge

 Incomplete applications will not be evaluated.
 Answer all questions.
 Make your best educated guess if you do not know or have not yet determined how to approach this aspect of the business.

-Rules for the Pitch: Oral pitches for all rounds of the Startup Challenge can be no longer than FIVE (5) MINUTES each.
+Rules for the Pitch: Oral pitches can be no longer than FIVE (5) MINUTES each.
 Extra time is not allowed.
+Application pitches must be submitted in video format.
 Finals pitches must be made live and in person at Photonics West by the applicant or a team member named in the application.
-After the pitch, judges will have additional time to ask questions.
+After the Finals pitch, judges will have additional time to ask questions.

-Application Fee: There is no fee to enter the competition.
+Application Fee: There is no fee to enter the competitions for either the Startup Challenge or the Series A/B Open Pitch events.
 However, applicants selected as finalists will need to pitch in person at Photonics West.
-You will need a registration for the conference in order to attend the finals, and any Photonics West registration will provide access to the event.
+You will need to register for Photonics West in order to attend the finals.

 A note on disclosure: The written application to participate in the Startup Challenge will be read by a team of evaluators who have been asked to keep the contents of the application confidential, however, no formal guarantee of confidentiality will be provided or implied.
-The oral presentations required in December 2022 to participate in the Startup Challenge semi-finals do constitute disclosure.
 Participants should avoid the release of proprietary information, trade secrets, information subject to export control, or ITAR.

-By participating, you agree: Participation in the competition means that you agree to have your startup presentation evaluated publicly.
+By participating, you agree: Participation in the competition means that you agree to have your startup presentation evaluated.
 Furthermore you allow SPIE to use your name, likeness, and the information provided in the Startup pitch to promote your product and this competition, in print and electronic communication means.

 SPIE may document the competition with video and images of the presentations.
 This material will be used by SPIE to promote the Startup Challenge competition, your pitch, and entrepreneurship in photonics.
 If you are filmed by SPIE, you may request a copy of the footage.

-Additional Questions: If you have questions about eligibility, participation, expectations, sponsorship, or anything related to the Startup Challenge, please contact the program administrator: Nikki Anderson (firstname.lastname@example.org) or by phone (+1 360 685 5573) - this is a US West Coast timezone.
+Additional Questions: If you have questions about eligibility, participation, expectations, sponsorship, or anything related to the Startup Challenge, please contact Emily Bottemiller (email@example.com).
+For help with any application issues, please contact Nikki Anderson (firstname.lastname@example.org).